-Task Who may be harmed and how Controls Training- behaviour Students may be injured due to the adverse behaviour of themselves or other students.
+Task Who may be harmed and Controls Training- behaviour Students may be injured due to the adverse behaviour of themselves or other students.
 The senior instructor has a duty for the safety of all students.
 Occasionally a misbehaving student may need to be spoken to if it is felt that their continued behaviour may disrupt the safety of themselves or other children.
 If needed the parent of carer may be asked to withdraw them from part of or the remainder of the lesson.
-Bullying from one student to another will not be accepted in any form.
 Electric shock Students, parents, carers and other guests may suffer electric shock.
-The chief instructor for each site will request that the landlord provides assurance that the electrical installation is in a sound condition and complies with appropriate IEE regulations.
-Fire Safety Students, parents, carers and other guests may suffer from the effects of fire and smoke.
+The chief instructor for each site will request that the landlord provides assurance that the electrical installation is in a sound condition and complies with Fire Safety Students, parents, carers and other guests may suffer from the effects of fire and smoke.
 There is a strict no smoking policy in accordance with legal requirements.
 Parents are asked not to smoke at the entrance to the DoJo.
 There are no naked flame (sources of ignition) used within the premises.
 Training- wearing jewellery Students may be injured if their jewellery impacts on themselves, catches another student or is forcibly pulled off whilst training with another student.
 Students should ensure that all jewellery and watches are removed before the start of the karate lesson.
 This is also to protect the said jewellery item from loss and damage.
-Adults bringing children to train should be aware of the jewellery which they are wearing and may bring any matters to the attention of the senior instructor on duty.
+Adults bringing children to train should be aware of the jewellery which they are

-Task Who may be harmed and how Controls Fire Evacuation Students, parents, carers and other guests may suffer from the effects of fire and smoke.
+Task Who may be harmed and Controls Fire Evacuation Students, parents, carers and other guests may suffer from the effects of fire and smoke.
 In the event of a fire, there are emergency exits Fire extinguishers are placed at the exits.
 There is no expectation that anyone in the hall will fight a fire.
 Safe evacuation of all persons is the only priority.
 In the event of a fire evacuation all students parents and carers should calmly leave the premises and meet at the following location: • Parish Hall to the side of the main gates The senior grade instructor will take a roll call and then release the child to the parents or carer.
 The senior instructor will also advise the fire brigade if any child is not accounted for.
-Parents and carers are requested not to just collect their child and leave the site without the roll call as this may endanger anyone going back into the building to look for their child.
 Infections Students may suffer cuts or infections from other students during training.
 Many illnesses are contagious and the close physical nature of karate increases the likelihood of catching a virus from other students.
 Should a student be ill their responsible adult should bring this to the instructor's attention.
 Medical advice should be sought if there are any doubts over the ability of a student to train.
 Students should be encouraged to use a clean disposable handkerchief if they have a cold and to wash their hands before and after the lesson.
-Where the student has a foot infection, the student may train if wearing karate shoes, pumps or appropriate slip resistant socks.
-Any student requiring medication such as inhalers should bring the medication with them.
+Where the student has a foot infection, the student may train if wearing karate shoes,